Moexipril and Hydrochlorothiazide

-As with other ACE inhibitors, minor increases in blood urea nitrogen or serum creatinine, reversible upon discontinuation of therapy, were observed in less than 1% of patients with essential hypertension who were treated with moexipril hydrochloride/hydrochlorothiazide.
+Creatinine and Blood Urea Nitrogen: As with other ACE inhibitors, minor increases in blood urea nitrogen or serum creatinine, reversible upon discontinuation of therapy, were observed in less than 1% of patients with essential hypertension who were treated with moexipril hydrochloride and hydrochlorothiazide tablets.
 Increases are more likely to occur in patients with compromised renal function (see PRECAUTIONS, General).

-No specific information is available on the treatment of overdosage with moexipril hydrochloride/hydrochlorothiazide.
+No specific information is available on the treatment of overdosage with moexipril hydrochloride and hydrochlorothiazide tablets.
 Treatment should be symptomatic and supportive.
-Therapy with moexipril hydrochloride/hydrochlorothiazide should be discontinued and the patient observed closely.
-Suggested measures include induction of emesis and/or gastric lavage and correction of dehydration, electrolyte imbalance and hypotension by established procedures.
+Therapy with moexipril hydrochloride and hydrochlorothiazide tablets should be discontinued and the patient observed closely.
+Suggested measures include induction of emesis and/ or gastric lavage and correction of dehydration, electrolyte imbalance and hypotension by established procedures.

 Single oral doses of 2 g/kg moexipril were associated with significant lethality in mice.
 Rats, however, tolerated single oral doses of up to 3 g/kg.
 The oral LD50 of hydrochlorothiazide is greater than 10 g/kg in mice and rats.
 For the combination of moexipril hydrochloride and hydrochlorothiazide (ratio 7.5:12.5), the approximate LD50 was around 10 g/kg for mice and above 10 g/kg for rats.
 Addition of hydrochlorothiazide to moexipril hydrochloride did not increase the acute toxicity due to moexipril hydrochloride.